atanunu/PSSP-Project/notification/readme.md

 2. **File Structure:**

-   Copy the project files into your Laravel project according to the structure below:
+   Copy the project files into your Laravel project according to the following structure:

    ```
    my-notification-project/